appstefan/HighlightSwift/README.md

 let attributedText = try await highlight.attributed(code, language: "swift")
 ```

-The `colors:` parameter sets the highlight theme and the system color scheme:
+The `colors:` parameter sets the highlight theme and the system color scheme.
+Alternatively, a custom CSS color theme can be provided using the `.custom` option.
+Refer to the official highlight.js [Theme Guide](https://highlightjs.readthedocs.io/en/latest/theme-guide.html#) for more info.
 ```swift
 let attributedText = try await highlight.attributed(code, colors: .dark(.solarFlare))
 ```